-For the reasons set out in the report, Cabinet is recommended:
+For the reasons set out in the report, the Executive Mayor and Cabinet is recommended:

-- 2.1 to note the General Fund revenue budget outturn is forecast to overspend at financial year end by £20.6m at Period 4, after the budgeted utilisation of £38m capitalisation directions requested from the Ministry of Housing, Communities and Local Government (MHCLG), utilisation of the £5.0m risk contingency budget and utilisation of £13.0m corporate earmarked reserves. - 2.2 to note that all service directorates have been asked to reduce their net expenditure so that the annual budget can be balanced at the end of the year.
-It should not be underestimated what a challenge this will be against the background of increased demand pressures which are continuing to build across local government and increased market prices.
-Forecast overspend pressures are also demonstrated in the Month 2 and Quarter 1 reports published by other London councils.
-However, the Council will still strive to bring its 2024-25 budget into balance including through the in-year Financial Recovery Plan as set out from para 4.8. - to approve the budget movement between directorates to match the movement of the Bereavement and Registrars service from Assistant Chief Executive (ACE) Directorate to Sustainable Communities, Regeneration & Economic Development (SCRER) Directorate (£1.081m). - to approve the budget movement from Resources Directorate to Adult Social Care and Health (ASCH) Directorate to set up the premises cost recharge budget for the Community Equipment Service (£0.502m) as set out in para 4.11. - to note the progress in Medium Term Financial Strategy (MTFS) savings achievement of £20.8m (75.1%) against the total savings target of £27.7m as set out in paragraph 4.125. - to note the work that is continuing on the Council's Transformation Programme as set out from paragraph 4.123. - to note the Housing Revenue Account (HRA) revenue budget outturn is forecast to overspend by £2.0m. - to note the General Fund capital programme 2024-25 forecast underspend of £7.6m against the revised capital budget of £118.5m. - 2.9 to note the HRA capital programme 2024-25 forecast underspend of £8.1m against the revised capital budget of £57.2m.

-- 2.10 to note the Council's historic borrowing and subsequent debt burden continues to be critical to the non-sustainability of the Council's revenue budget as set out from para 4.144.
-Dialogue with MHCLG continues around options of further financial support from Government in regard to the level of structural indebtedness to ensure the Council can deliver sustainable Local Government services. - to note that the Council continues to operate Spend Control Panels, and tightened the criteria from July 2024, to ensure that stringent financial control and assurance oversight are maintained. - 2.12 to note that current forecasts are based on the best available information at the time and will be subject to review and change during the financial year.
+- 2.1 to note the General Fund revenue budget outturn is forecast to overspend at financial year end by £19.8m at Period 5, after the budgeted utilisation of £38m capitalisation directions requested from the Ministry of Housing, Communities and Local Government (MHCLG), utilisation of the £5.0m risk contingency budget and utilisation of £13.0m corporate earmarked reserves. - 2.2 to note that all service directorates have been asked to reduce their net expenditure so that the annual budget can be balanced at the end of the year through the in-year Financial Recovery Plan as set out from paragraph 4.8. - 2.3 to note the progress in Medium Term Financial Strategy (MTFS) savings achievement of £21.9m (79.1%) against the total savings target of £27.7m as set out in paragraph 4.133. - 2.4 to note the work that is continuing on the Council's Transformation Programme as set out from paragraph 4.131. - 2.5 to note the Housing Revenue Account (HRA) revenue budget outturn is forecast to overspend by £8.0m. - 2.6 to note the General Fund capital programme 2024-25 forecast underspend of £18.8m against the revised capital budget of £118.5m. - 2.7 to note the HRA capital programme 2024-25 forecast underspend of £8.3m against the capital budget of £57.2m. - 2.8 to note the Council's historic borrowing and subsequent debt burden continues to be critical to the non-sustainability of the Council's revenue budget as set out from para 4.154.
+Dialogue with MHCLG continues around options of further financial support from Government in regard to the level of structural indebtedness to ensure the Council can deliver sustainable Local Government services. - 2.9 to note that the Council continues to operate Spend Control Panels, and tightened the criteria from July 2024, to ensure that stringent financial control and assurance oversight are maintained. - 2.10 to note that current forecasts are based on the best available information at the time and will be subject to review and change during the financial year.